 The procedure used to build the current face models follows that of Sirovich and Kirby [25] and Troje and Vetter [26].
 The initial stage was to carefully photograph 200 white male faces in a front-view pose (the system currently works for Caucasian male faces).
-The reference faces covered a wide age range, from 16 to 75, as shown in Table 1, and allowed 4 overlapping face models to be constructed, each containing 72 faces centred at 10 year intervals: 20, 30, 40 and 50 years.
+These subjects possessed a wide age range, from about 18 to 65, as shown in Table 1, and allowed 4 overlapping face models to be constructed, each containing 72 faces centred at 10 year intervals: 20, 30, 40 and 50 years.
 Models were constructed in greyscale, since there is presently no evidence that colour improves results [24].